ioccc-src/winner/faq.md

 This depends on your operating system for which we describe a couple below.

 In general OpenGL needs X11 to be installed and the X Window Server to be running.
-See FAQ on "[X11](#X11)" for general information about X11.
+See the FAQ on "[X11](#X11)" for general information about X11.